Profit vs Profiteering

 “Our profits are given away”

 “Oh, you don’t understand, we’re a SOCIAL enterprise, you can’t possibly make MONEY!”
-(Emphasis included to demonstrate the patronizing delivery)

 The belief is that money is evil and terrible unless given to a charity, and the idea of making a profit is the work of the corporate devil.

 This view is often found amongst the dinosaurs, who coincidentally, are now scrambling for grant funds and philanthropy in order to remain operational.

 The problem is baked into the name of the sector; Not For Profits.